MrGcGamer/LibGcUniversalDocumentation/README.md

 If don't want to use the URLs, you will also need to include the profile pictures of the two accounts in the `Resources` folder of your preferences.
 It is recommended to use pictures of a resolution of `400x400`.
-The pictures will have to have the same name as the Twitter tag of the corresponding account and be stored as `.png`s.
+The pictures will have to have the same name as the Twitter tag of the corresponding account and be stored as `.png` files.

 ## Using the helper functions for NSLayoutConstraints
 First of all, you will need to import HelperFunction.h as follows: